1 Legal and enforcement framework

 The European Commission has stated that once MICAR has been transposed and implemented across Europe, it will focus on drafting the Markets in Crypto-Assets Regulation 2.0, which will focus on regulating DeFi players.

 5.1 Is blockchain technology in itself regulated in your jurisdiction and what specific legal issues are associated with its use?

-Yes.
-The Innovative Technology Arrangements and Services Act (ITASA), enacted in 2018, established a certification framework for innovative technology arrangements and services (ITAS).
+Blockchain technology in and of itself is not regulated; nor is its use.
+The only activities related to blockchain technology which are regulated are licensed activities under the Markets in Crypto-Assets Regulation.
+Also of significance is the Innovative Technology Arrangements and Services Act, enacted in 2018, which established a certification framework for innovative technology arrangements and services (ITAS).
 ITAS include: